alexmgl/models/deep_race/deep_horse_race.md

    - Surface preference
    - Distance preference
    - Class preference
-   - Travel distance to race
+   - Travel distance to race (Is the horse out of country?
+Travel distance - maybe get google maps to calc distance?)
    - Win odds
    - Place odds
    - Speed or pace metric
    - Boolean maiden (a horse that never won a race)
    - Ranking (some kind of multi-agent ELO / ranking score)
-   - Trend of the above
+   - Trend of the above ranking score
+   - Previous odds spread - Was there a significant difference between starting and closing odds?
+Odds risk - standard deviation, did this go up or down?
+   - Average odds spread?
+Is this horse known for gaming the odds?

 **2. External Features**
    - Venue (+ venue bias)